sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/Templates/search.md

   "name": "all-account-unlocks",
 ```

+This is the search template's name.

-The search template name that displays in the template list when you run `sail search template`.
+It displays in the template list when you run `sail search template`.

 You can also provide this name as an argument: `sail search template all-account-unlocks`